Payers must file 1099s with the IRS and their payees must report this information on their tax returns

 - withheld any federal income tax under the backup withholding rules.

 Most commonly an individual or a business will end up filing a 1099-MISC for a freelancer or independent contractor (in other words, someone who isn’t an official employee) for work they did.
-Likewise if you’re on the opposite end of that transaction, if you are the freelancer or independent contractor, you will receive a 1099-MISC in the mail from that payer detailing the income you received from them.
+Likewise, if you are the freelancer or independent contractor, you will receive a 1099-MISC in the mail from that payer detailing the income you received from them.

 - payments to corporations (though there are exceptions to this exception)